davidshepherd7/electric-operator/README.md

 second string can be replaced by a function which returns the correctly spaced operator.

 Each major mode has it's own list of rules for the spacing of operators.
-To customise the behaviour of electric-spacing-mode in a major mode you can modify the corresponding "rule list" variable.
+The rule list for a major mode is looked up in the hash table `electric-spacing-mode-rules-table`.
+To customise the behaviour of electric-spacing-mode in a major mode you can modify the corresponding "rule list".
+Rule lists can be accessed and replaced in the hash table with the `gethash` and `puthash` functions respectively.

 To add rules to a rule-list you should use the function `add-rules` which will automatically replace any existing rules for the same operator.
 To disable a rule set the action part (the second element) of the rule to nil.

-For example, to automatically add spacing around `->` in python mode you would use
+As an example: to automatically add spacing around `->` in python mode you would use

-    (setq electric-spacing-python-rules
-     (add-rules electric-spacing-python-rules
+    (puthash 'python-mode
+      (electric-spacing-add-rules
+        (gethash 'python-mode electric-spacing-mode-rules-table)
         (cons "->" " -> "))
+      electric-spacing-mode-rules-table)

 This should be placed somewhere in your startup files.

-TODO: it's somewhat difficult to add support for new major modes at the moment, but that should change soon.

 ## Caveats